 This particular investigation pooled from 480,000 U.S. adult respondents from the previous 13 available years.
 It departed from the methodology of previous clinical examinations on this subject, in that the majority of respondents were not involved in the criminal justice system.

 We hypothesized that lifetime classic psychedelic use would be associated with decreased likelihood of past year criminal behavior.”

 After reading about this study, I was reflecting on the deeper implications of this pursuit.
-First, this idea of “inhibiting criminal behavior.”
-Second, did they consider the racial disparities in prison?
+Firstly, this idea of “inhibiting criminal behavior.”
+Secondly, I wondered, did they consider the racial disparities in prison?
 That the system itself plays a fundamental role in creating its criminals, and most importantly, in this case, perpetuating criminal behavior?
-Thus before delving into the results of this, which does hold some promise, the first question I had was: “what makes a criminal?”
+Then, finally, I asked myself, “What makes a criminal?”

 The Village, The Wasteland and The Journey

 This brought to mind the work of Joseph Campbell.
 In his blockbuster book, A Hero With A Thousand Faces, Campbell outlines the three possible life paths that an individual, born into a society, can take: the village, wasteland, and the journey.
 Of course, the most famous is the latter, the Hero’s Path, but what about the path of the rebel, the criminal–The Wasteland?